sdosenn/TeletextRecoveReese/README.md

   shown on the right can be transferred into it, edited further, and saved as a new `.t42` capture.

-The application does not preserve only decoded text.
-It retains the original 42-byte teletext packet for every row as the source of truth, allowing unchanged data to be written back without unnecessary re-encoding.

 A typical workflow is:

 1. Open a complete capture through **File > Open broadcast stream**.
 2. Find the required page, subpage, and best captured version.
 3. Transfer good rows into the restored view on the left.
+4. It is recommended to also load a squashed version from vhs-teletext
-4. Edit characters, control codes, mosaics, or X/26 diacritics as needed.
+5. Edit characters, control codes, mosaics, or X/26 diacritics as needed.
-5. Save the result as `.t42` or export pages as PNG images.
+6. Save the result as `.t42` or export pages as PNG images.

 ## Current features

 - decoding raw 42-byte teletext packets
-- rendering a 40-column by 25-row grid, including the header
 - organizing captures by magazine, page, subpage, and version
 - preserving every repeated page instance from a broadcast capture
-- Hamming 8/4 and Hamming 24/18 decoding, encoding, and error correction
-- teletext foreground and background colors
-- contiguous and separated mosaic/sixel graphics
-- hold and release mosaics
-- normal, double-height, double-width, and double-size characters
-- flash, conceal, and boxed attributes
-- Level 1.5 X/26 enhancement packets and diacritics
-- X/26 triplet inspection and uncorrectable Hamming error indication
+- allows editing text, mosaics and supports adding diacritics (tested croatian for now)
-- moving X/26 diacritics within a page
+- supports moving X/26 diacritics within a page via drag and drop
 - character and teletext control-code editing
-- cell and block selection, copy/paste, and undo/redo history
+- cell and block selection, copy/paste, and per page undo/redo history
 - transferring individual rows from the broadcast view to the restored page
 - adding and deleting pages
-- selecting the font used to render the teletext grid
+- selecting the font used to render the teletext grid (TIFAX font recommended)
 - exporting the current page or all restored pages as PNG images or video (ffmpeg required)
 - preserving paths, selected pages, the X/26 sidebar preference, and font settings between sessions